AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 The modified experimental ram pump system will hopefully account for the aforementioned ergonomic issues as well as the inefficiency of the ram pump.
 The new setup should reduce the amount of headloss around the effluent valve and allow for a more accurate pressure measurements.

-#### Modified Hooke's Law equation
+#### Modified Hooke's Law Equation
-As mentioned before, Hooke's Law was used in order to obtain the optimal spring constant for the spring.
+As previously stated, Hooke's Law was used in order to obtain the optimal spring constant for the spring.
 $$F = kx$$
 Because Hooke's Law solely depends on the compression length x, the equation was unhelpful for designing a specific spring strength and length.
 To bypass the limitations of Hooke's Law, the team defined k' as a new intrinsic material property that depends on the spring constant and length.
 Thus, we implemented into the Hooke's Law:

 $$k' = kL$$

-$$F = \frac{k'x}{L} $$We defined this last equation for the two states in the valve: when the valve was closed, we found the force required to open and when the valve is open, we found the force required to close.
+$$F = \frac{k'x}{L} $$

+We defined this last equation for the two states in the valve: when the valve was closed, we found the force required to open and when the valve is open, we found the force required to close

 $$F_{open} = \frac{k'x_{1}}{L} $$

 $$F_{close} = \frac{k'x_{2}}{L}$$Where: